 September means preparing for the Fall, preparing to send kids back to school, and most importantly, preparing for disasters!
-September is National Preparedness Month and in Ohio that means the potential for tornadoes, thunderstorms, and flooding.
+September is National Preparedness Month and in Ohio that means the potential for tornadoes, thunderstorms, flooding, and extreme heat.
 That's why it is important for everyone in Montgomery County to be prepared.
 Personal preparedness is the single most important step you can take to ensure that you and your family are ready to face whatever disaster may strike next.

 In the aftermath of a disaster your emergency kit and emergency plan should prepare you to take care of yourself and your family for up to three days.
 In a large-scale disaster, emergency responders may be forced to focus on the most critically impacted areas and assistance may not be immediately available.

 Personal preparedness means Get a Kit, Make a Plan, and Be Informed!

 Prepare a Disaster Supply Kit for you and your family.
 A spill of hazardous materials could mean instant evacuation from your home.
 A winter storm could confine you to your home for several days.
 Whether you are forced to remain indoors or forced to take shelter somewhere else, a disaster supply kit is one of the best ways to help your family cope.

 - One gallon of water per person per day, for a minimum of three days.
 If you live alone you need a minimum of three gallons of water.
 A three-person household needs a minimum of nine.
 And don’t forget water for your pets.

 - Store at least a three-day supply of nonperishable food for everyone in your family.

 - Canned juices, milk, and soup.

 - High energy foods like peanut butter, jelly, crackers, and granola bars.